adiet22/go-order-api/README.md

 # go-order-api
 Simple app product order

-# go-order-api
-Aim to create login &amp; regist with Go

 ## 🔗 Description

 This Backend Application is used for login & register in this application there are several features such as JWT, Validation email just for checking email type, Testing, Hasing password .etc